 Indias local news outlet DNA India reported that a committee has been set up by the Finance Ministry that will be overseen by the Department of Economic Affairs.
 This committee was created to consider whether certain crypto tokens and assets should be allowed to be used within the country.
 Once all considerations have been made, draft proposals will be finalised and the legislation will be tabled in Parliament.

 Subhas Chandra Garb, head of the Department of Economic Affairs said:

-“The committee is studying the possibility of using cryptocurrencies or crypto technology (distributed ledger technology) for financial transactions and also what kind of regulations are needed for that…[while] the currency is totally banned, the committee is discussing its other usage and how it can be mainstreamed in India.”
+“The committee is studying the possibility of using cryptocurrencies or crypto technology (distributed ledger technology) for financial transactions and also what kind of regulations are needed for that…[while] the currency is totally banned, the committee is discussing its other uses and how it can be mainstreamed in India.”